All attendees of linux.conf.au 2021 agree to be bound by the terms and conditions.

 All transactions are processed by Stripe, and card details are sent over TLS.
 The facility accepts Mastercard, Visa, and American Express.
 All transactions are performed by the event organisers on behalf of Linux Australia.
 Cardholder data is not stored by Linux Australia.

 You may substitute another person, however you must contact us with this person’s details.
-If you wish to substitute after 30 November 2019, please note that we will not be able to provide any personalised items.
+If you wish to substitute after 1 January 2021, please note that we may not be able to provide any personalised items.

 In the course of registering for the event and related events, personal information will be collected about attendees such as their name, contact details, etc. This information is required to facilitate registration to to the event, for catering requirements, and for organisers or their agents to contact particular attendees as and when required in respect of the event.
 Attendees who do not disclose this personal information will be unable to complete registration at the event and will therefore not be able to attend.

 Personal information will only be disclosed to Linux Australia, and to Government agencies where organisers believe disclosure is appropriate for legal compliance and law enforcement; to facilitate court proceedings; to enforce our terms and conditions; or to protect the rights, property, or safety of the event, our attendees, or others.
 Linux Australia will not sell your personal information to third parties and will not use your personal information to send promotional material from any of our affiliated partners and/or sponsors.

 As part of the registration process attendees will be asked if they would like to subscribe to the event Mailing Lists and/or the event Announce Mailing List.
 Attendees who subscribe to one or more of these lists will be sent emails from the event organisers and other subscribers to the Mailing Lists.
 If at any time, attendees wish to unsubscribe from any of these Mailing Lists, please follow the ‘how to unsubscribe’ directions on the bottom of any message you receive from these Mailing Lists.